 -

 Ice axes: Until 2013 ice axes were not officially allowed on Eurostar.
 Eurostar then changed their policy in 2013 and ice axes were officially allowed, if suitably tucked away in your luggage.
-Now in 2018 we're back to them not allowed again.
+Since 2018 we're back to them not allowed again.

 Left luggage lockers at stations